 Making Ahead and Leftovers

-If you make this crispy air fried tofu ahead, just slightly under-cook it and then when it’s time to serve, quickly re-heat in the air fryer for a few minutes so that it’s browned and crispy.
+If you make this crispy air fried tofu ahead, just slightly under-cook it and then when it’s time to serve, quickly re-heat it in the air fryer for a few minutes so that it’s browned and crispy.
 It can be stored in a covered container in the fridge for a couple of days and then crisped up in the air fryer for a couple of minutes when you want to eat it.

 I can’t imagine you will have any leftovers as these are just so moorish that you can’t stop picking at them!
 However, if you do have any leftovers, re-heat them with a quick blast in the air fryer and add to stir-fries or salads or whatever you like to re-utilise this crispy tofu.